Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool maps between RxNorm concepts and NDC codes, lists specific use cases (get NDCs for RxCUI, find RxCUI for NDC, cross-reference), and distinguishes from siblings handling other terminologies.
+Clearly states the tool maps between RxNorm and NDC codes.
+The description lists specific use cases: getting NDCs for an RxCUI, finding RxCUI for an NDC, and cross-referencing.
+This distinguishes it from siblings like rxnorm_search or rxnorm_concept, which do other things.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.